gjohansson-ST/yale_smart_alarm/README.md

 ## When installed it replaces the official component in HA.
 Take care!

+This is dev for the official component so please report issues as they are discovered with log extract.

 ### Installation

 1. Copy yale_smart_alarm as subfolder to custom_components folder in your config folder